-The Cavern is a Site of Conservation Significance, an honour given to only those few sites in South Africa that qualify by virtue of outstanding natural features.
-The Cavern Nature Trail has been constructed to present most of these to visitors.
+The Cavern is a significant conservation site with outstanding natural features, and the Nature Trail has been constructed to present most of these to visitors.
 It begins near the 70s block and follows well-used paths that link points of particular interest.
 Thirty information boards have been placed along the trail, illustrating each feature, and telling the story about them.